waitinfuture/emapreduce/intl.en-US/User Guide/Open source components/Presto/Common functions and operators.md

     Arithmetic operators

-    Assuming x is of type DECIMAL\(xp, xs\) and y is of type DECIMAL\(yp, ys\),
+    Assuming that x is of the DECIMAL\(xp, xs\) type and y is of the DECIMAL\(yp, ys\) type,

     -   x: DECIMAL\(xp,xs\)
     -   y: DECIMAL\(yp,ps\)
-    and they observe the following rules when used in arithmetic operation:
+    and they observe the following rules when used in arithmetic operations:

     -   x + y or x - y
         -   precision = min\(38, 1 + min\(xs, ys\) + min\(xp-xs, yp-ys\)\)